danpros/htmly/README.md

 In the example above, the `about.md` creates the URL: `www.yourblog.com/about`

-Thus, if you write/create files offline, you must name the .md file in the format above.
+Thus, if you write/create files locally, you must name the .md file in the format above.

 For static subpages, use the following format: